soilwise-he/SoilWise-documentation/tech/docs/technical_components/user_management.md

 User and organisation management, authorisation and authentication are complex, cross-cutting aspects of a system such as the SoilWise repository.
 Back-end and front-end components need to perform access control for authenticated users.
 Many organisations already have infrastructures in place, such as an Active Directory or a Single Sign On based on OAuth.

+**No implementations are yet an integrated part of the SWR delivery**, in line with the plan for the first development iteration.

 The **general model** we apply is that:

 - a user shall be a member of at least one organisation.